fluid-project/infusion-docs/src/documents/RemoteModelAPI.md

         <tr>
             <th>Description</th>
             <td>
                 Must be supplied by an implementor to provide the concrete implementation for fetching data from the remote source.
+It must return a promise.
             </td>
         </tr>
         <tr>